mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

     >Note that the **[!UICONTROL Schedule]** section is only available when a **[!UICONTROL Read Segment]** activity has been dropped in the canvas.

     ![](../assets/read-segment-schedule-list.png)

+### Segment filters {#segment-filters}

+You can choose to target only the individuals who entered or exited a specific segment during a specific time window.
+For example, you can decide to only retrieve all the customers who entered the VIP segment since last week.
+Only the new VIP customers will be targeted.
+All the customers who were already part of the VIP segment before will be excluded.

+To activate this mode, click the **Segment Filters** toggle.
+Two fields are displayed:

+**Segment membership**: choose whether you want to listen to segment entrances or exits.

+**Lookback window**: define when you want to start to listen to entrances or exits.
+This lookback window is expressed in hours, starting from the moment the journey is triggered.
+If you set this duration to 0, the journey will target all members of the segment.
+For recurring journeys, it will take into account all entrances/exits since the last time the journey was triggered.

 ### Test and publish the journey {#testing-publishing}